 Milan is gigantic, so there are also many places to stay overnight.
 Because public transport is well organized, you can actually stay pretty much in all areas around the center, but some are of course more fun than others.
 I personally found the neighborhoods of San Marco, Brera, Isolo, Porta Nuova, and Zona Risorgimento very pleasant to walk around.
 There are also many cozy restaurants here.
 Check Booking.com for all the possibilities and prices.

 Do you want to stay a little longer or do you prefer to sleep in an apartment?
-Then there are also many good options on Airbnb.
+Then there are also many good options on VBRO or Airbnb.
 Have you never booked through this website?
 Use this link for a great discount on your first reservation.

 The best sights in Milan